Published 15/04/2025, Edited 29/04/2025

 It is one factor however which stabilises the value of the Australian dollar, along with a couple of other industries (immigration, education, mining), which is a serious problem which throughout the housing debate I haven't yet heard mentioned.
 If the Australian dollar falls, our exports will become more attractive at the expense of reduced purchasing power in a country which relies on imports and has one of the lowest economic complexity scores in the world.
 This means that if housing prices fall, while housing should in theory become more affordable and cheaper to rent, it also means Australians will collectively be able to buy less.

 So can the housing crisis be solved quickly?
-Yes - through a redistributive policy that will require government intervention into the housing market to turn a portion of it into a stock reserved for our neediest citizens (whether to purchase or to buy) on the basis of human rights.
+Yes - through a redistributive policy that will require government intervention into the housing market to turn a portion of it into a stock reserved for our neediest citizens (whether to rent or to buy) on the basis of human rights.
 This could involve;

 developing a plan to